What is hypothermia?

 The following people are most at risk for hypothermia:

-Elderly people, who often have other illnesses, such as heart disease or circulation
+Elderly people, who often have other illnesses, such as hypothyroidism, heart disease,

-problems, or take medicines that interfere with the body's ability to regulate its
+or circulation problems, or take medicines that interfere with the body's ability

 Elderly people with inadequate food, clothing, or heat; often these people sit alone